sarah-weatherbee/Pie/README.md

 ```

 ## Running
-Browse to pie directory and runn http server
+Browse to pie directory and run http server